Recycling Your Old Clothes In Australia – H&M vs Manrags, what you need to know

 Textile sorting, Getty Images

-5 Ways to More Wear From Your Clothes
+5 Ways To Get More Wear From Your Clothes

 1. Wash less.